WING-NUS/IzzyViz/README.md

 # IzzyViz

-**IzzyViz** is a Python library designed to visualize attention scores in transformer models.
-It provides flexible visualization functions that can handle different attention scenarios and model architectures, including encoder-only, decoder-only, and encoder-decoder models.
+**IzzyViz** is a Python library designed to visualize attention scores in [transformer](https://jalammar.github.io/illustrated-transformer/) models.
+It provides flexible visualization functions that can handle various attention scenarios and model architectures.
+Additionally, it offers three attention heatmap variants that enable comparisons between two attention matrices, visualize model stability, and track the evolution of attention patterns over training time steps.
+Lastly, it includes an automatic key region highlighting function to assist users in identifying important attention areas.
+The output of all functions is provided in a **static** PDF format, making it suitable for direct use in research writing.

+## 🚀 Quick Tour

 ## Table of Contents